 fishes.
 The course combines traditional ichthyology such as systematics, taxonomy, anatomy, and distribution with fish ecology including species interactions, adaptations, behavior, and conservation.
 It emphasizes the phylogenetic relationships among fishes and the use of systematics as an organizational tool.

 The course is taught at the New Engand Aquarium, providing students with the unique opportunity to study living organisms.
-It also incorporates visits to local museums to view rare preserved specimens collected from remote marine and freshwater habitats around the globe.
 Prerequisites: 1 year general biology and two upper level biology courses.
 Offered Spring Semester, annually.